Junkpilepunk/binary_clock/README.md

 # binary clock
-Workspace and Instructions to bild a binary clock with the Raspberry pi and a little bit of hardware.
+Workspace and Instructions to build a binary clock with the Raspberry pi and a little bit of hardware.

 # Actual status
 -in development